Moshe Kelman

-Moshe Kelman (2 September 1923 – 19 December 1980) was an Israeli military officer.
+Moshe Kelman (משה קלמן; 2 September 1923 – 19 December 1980) was an Israeli military officer.
+As the commander of the Palmach's 3rd Battalion, he played a key role in the conquest of the city of Safed in 1948.
+According to the testimony of numerous fellow soldiers, Kelman was responsible for ordering the Ein al-Zeitun massacre.
+He was also a key participant in the Palestinian expulsion from Lydda and Ramle.

-Early life
+Biography

 Kelman was born in Mazkeret Batya and was raised in Ness Ziona, Rehovot, and Ramat HaSharon.
 He joined the Haganah at age 15.
 In 1940 he moved to Ein Harod and joined the Palmach the following year.
 He became an officer in the Palmach.

-1947

-During early 1947 Kelman was ordered by the Haganah High Command to supervise the execution and burial of a Jew accused of collaborating with the British.
+In early 1947, Kelman was ordered by the Haganah to supervise the execution and burial of a Jew accused of collaborating with the British.
 The execution took place at Kibbutz Dafna.

+1947-1949 Palestine war

 With the outbreak of the 1947-48 Civil War in Mandatory Palestine, Kelman was a senior member of the Palmach.
-Following the Al-Khisas raid, 18 December 1947, when a woman member of the Palmach refused to throw a grenade into a room in which she could hear a child crying, Kelman argued that women should not be used on front line duties but should be used as "cooks and service people."
+Kelman led the Al-Khisas raid (also known as the Al-Khisas massacre) on 18 December 1947.
+When a woman member of the Palmach refused to throw a grenade into a room in which she could hear a child crying, Kelman argued that women should not be used on front line duties but should be used as "cooks and service people."

-1948

-On 15 February 1948, Kelman led a force of 60 men which attacked the remote village Sa'sa', in the Upper Galilee.
+On 15 February 1948, Kelman led a force of 60 men which attacked the Arab village of Sa'sa' in the Upper Galilee, perpetrating the Sa'sa' massacre which killed approximately sixty Palestinians and destroyed a number of houses.
 The operation coincided with a number of other attacks on Arab targets.
 Its intention was to demonstrate that no village was beyond the reach of the Haganah and to restore Jewish public morale following the deaths of 35 members of the Haganah attempting to reach the outpost of Kfar Etzion a month previously.
 According to the Haganah's official history, the village was a base for Arab fighters.
 Kelman had orders to "blow up twenty houses and kill the largest possible number of fighters."
 During the nighttime attack ten houses where destroyed or damaged and "tens" of people killed.
 Kelman is quoted as saying 35 houses were demolished and 60 - 80 killed.

 In April 1948, he became operational commander of the Palmach's Third Battalion.